 India is the world’s largest democracy and one of the world’s most populated countries.
 Delhi, Agra, and Jaipur are centers of India’s amazing diversity, illustrating striking examples of its political, social, intellectual, and religious advancements.
-Students will therefore be able to discover the mélange of India by experiencing its hospitality, visiting historically crucial sites, and becoming immersed in vast local activity.
+Students will be able to discover the mélange of India by experiencing its hospitality, visiting historically crucial sites, and becoming immersed in the local culture

 Please Note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk several miles a day, potentially over uneven, possibly slippery or rocky terrain even in cities.
+You should be prepared to walk several miles a day, potentially over uneven, possibly slippery or rocky terrain, even in cities.
 Students participating in the India program will also need to plan for temperatures in the area of 90-100°F during July.
-Culture shock, postive and negative, may be an issue.
-Students need to be aware of the physical and mental challenges of studying abroad.
+Culture shock, positive and negative, may also be experienced.
+Students should be aware of the potential physical and mental challenges of studying abroad.

 Classes: Classes will be held approximately for two hours per day, five days per week, at onsite lodging facilities.